DreamSpotAI/dreamspotai.github.io/documents/Project_Description.typ

   == Business Model Canvas and Business Model Patterns <bmc>

-  The _ingredients_, which can be viewed on the first attachment to this document (#link(label("at1"))[#text(fill: orange)[Attachment 1]]), of the _recipe_ reflect two important Business Model Patterns: the *Multi-Sided Platform* and *Freemium Business Model*.
+  The _ingredients_, which can be viewed on the first attachment to this document (:#link(label("at1"))[#text(fill: orange)[Attachment 1]]), of the _recipe_ reflect two important Business Model Patterns: the *Multi-Sided Platform* and *Freemium Business Model*. // TODO: tutti USD $

-  Regarding the *Multi-Sided Platform*, DreamSpot heavily relies on two main groups of users: *free users* and *advertisers*. *Advertisers* have the capabilities, using our platform, to target the right audience for travel-related advertisements.
+  Regarding the *Multi-Sided Platform*, DreamSpot heavily relies on two main groups of users: *advertisers* and *free users*.
+Advertisers have the capabilities, using our platform, to target the right audience for travel-related advertisements.
 The interest of businesses choosing our platform to display commercials really depends on the growing number of free users.

-  A *subsidization* of *free users* will be *required*; therefore, the DreamSpot team decided to offer, *for the first three year of activity*, to create a *lottery* of *premium plan*: *10 winners will be eligible* of a *free one-week premium plan* (see below).

-  Moreover, to give people the *possibility* to *easily try* the platform, *users* have the possibility to *start organizing* the trip *without needing to create an account* (up to *40 minutes per session*),
+  A *subsidization* of free users will be *required*.
+Thus, the DreamSpot team decided to offer  a *lottery* of *premium plan* for the first three year of activity: *10 winners will be eligible* of a *free one-week premium plan* (see below).
+Moreover, to give people the possibility to easily try the platform, users have the chance to start organizing the trip without needing to create an account (up to 40 minutes per session),

-  The platform also provides *two possible travel-based premium packets* for travel lovers, which *includes* *document organization* functionalities and an *ad-free* experience: the *first plan* allows the use of the mentioned benefits for a *travel not longer than one week* in exchange of *$dollar$2,99*, while the *second one* allows to retain the benefits for a *travel longer than a week* at the cost of *$dollar$4.99*.
+  The platform also provides *two possible travel-based premium packets* for travel lovers, which includes document organization functionalities and an ad-free experience: the *first plan* allows the use of the mentioned benefits for a *travel not longer than one week* in exchange of *$dollar$2,99*, while the *second one* allows to retain the benefits for a *travel longer than one week* at the cost of *$dollar$4,99*.
-  Customers will be also able to *get a premium plan* in *electronic stores* and *supermarkets* for *$dollar$ 3.99* and *$dollar$ 5.99* respectively.
+  Customers will be also able to get a premium plan in electronic stores and supermarkets for *$dollar$3,99* and *$dollar$5,99* respectively.

   The reasons around this particular type of revenue model are explained in @fp.

-  *Free users*, who we plan to be the vast majority of end users, will be *financed* by a portion of the revenue of the *advertisements*.
+  Free users, who we plan to be the vast majority of end users, will be financed by a portion of the revenue of the advertisements.

   All users can access, even without need of connection, past conversations and already completed travels, but cannot access the documents organization feature and three advertisement banners will be displayed in the chatbot interface.

   = Market size, trends and competition

-  The DreamSpot platform is clearly part of an already *existing market*: the *travel market*.
-The DreamSpot team carefully analyzed the market size, the market properties and the competitors: key results are reported in the chapters below.
+  The DreamSpot platform is clearly part of an already existing market, the *travel market*.
+The DreamSpot team carefully analyzed the market size, the its properties and the competitors.
+Key results are reported in the chapters below.

   == Total Addressable Market, Served Addressable Market and Target Market

-  The DreamSpot team identified its markets as follows (all data refer to US$dollar$):
+  The DreamSpot team identified its markets as follows (all data refer to US $dollar$):

   - *Total Addressable Market* - it consider the global outbound tourism market, namely the flow of travelers worldwide.
-In 2024 this market generated revenues for approximately $dollar$8879.2 billion;
+In 2024 this market generated revenues for approximately $dollar$8879,2 billion;

     Source: #link("https://www.businessresearchinsights.com/market-reports/outbound-tourism-market-118431")[businessresearchinsights.com]

   - *Served Addressable Market* - the DreamSpot team decided to consider the USA outbound travel market due to this country's influence in the travel market; moreover, since the application is in english, the choice of the States allows to acquire costumers without having language related problems.
-The USA outbound travel market is projected to generate earnings up to $dollar$293.3 billion in 2025;
+The USA outbound travel market is projected to generate earnings up to $dollar$293,3 billion in 2025;

     Source: #link("https://www.futuremarketinsights.com/reports/united-states-outbound-travel-market")[futuremarketinsights.com]

   - *Target Market* - the DreamSpot team's target market corresponds to USA citizens, who use to travel, between 35 and 54 years old, as validated using interviews in @interviews.
-Approximately 35% of travelers accounts for the target age, hence valuating the maximum possible earnings to $dollar$102.7 billion.
+Approximately 35% of travelers accounts for the target age, hence valuating the maximum possible earnings to $dollar$102,7 billion.

     Source: #link("https://novacancynews.com/u-s-millennials-most-likely-to-take-spend-more-on-vacations-this-year-next/")[novacancynews.com]

-In general, finding information about the travel market was more difficult than expected: although it's true than a plethora of information and market reports for this market is available on the Internet, a big portion of them are accessible only under payment of a costly subscription and/or fee. /*Example of these are: //Insert some of the links we could not use*/

-Moreover, recent and accurate data about US travelers age demonstrated to be difficult to find: most of them result to be not freely available, inaccurate and/or outdated (e.g. #link("https://www.bls.gov/opub/ted/2003/nov/wk1/art02.htm")[bls.gov] /*Insert other links*/).
+In general, finding information about the travel market was more difficult than expected: although it is true that a plethora of information and market reports for this market is available on the Internet, a big portion of them are accessible only under payment of a costly subscription and/or fee. /*Example of these are: //Insert some of the links we could not use*/Moreover, recent and accurate data about US travelers age demonstrated to be difficult to find; most of them result to be not freely available, inaccurate and/or outdated (e.g. #link("https://www.bls.gov/opub/ted/2003/nov/wk1/art02.htm")[bls.gov] /*Insert other links*/).

 Finally, according to #link("https://www.technavio.com/report/travel-market-industry-analysis?utm_source=prnewswire&utm_medium=pressrelease&utm_campaign=aitrend1_1_report_week05_2025&utm_content=IRTNTR71431")[technavio.com], the travel market size is suggested to increase by $dollar$2860.2 billion between 2023 and 2028, therefore qualify as a significant growing market.